flukeskywalker/modded-nanogpt-remixed/README.md

 [modded-nanoGPT](https://github.com/KellerJordan/modded-nanogpt) records the sequential improvements to a *speedrun* on nanoGPT, i.e. the goal is: achieve a cross-entropy loss of 3.28 on the first 10,485,760 tokens of the FineWeb validation set in the minimum amount of time possible on an 8xH100 machine.
 The progress since an initial 45 min training time is amazing, but the current record of 3 minutes is achieved through many types of improvements, from upgrading PyTorch to network architecture/optimizer changes and hyperparameter tuning.
-The plot above demonstrates that it is hard to disentangle the effects of these changes.
+The plot above demonstrates that **it is hard to disentangle the effects of these changes**.

 Consider the following simple questions that are difficult to answer, given the repo's current form tailored towards speedrunning:
 - **How fast does a modern dense transformer arch + AdamW baseline train?** The best AdamW time recorded in modded-nanoGPT is ~31 mins.
 Clearly we can do better with a more up to date architecture/tuning, while still using AdamW.
 But how much?
 - **What's the pure improvement from Muon over the AdamW baseline?** If we only (but [see this](#optarch-interactions)) change the optimizer to tuned Muon, what's the new time for training a dense baseline transformer?

-By answering these questions, we can get a better idea of what good current baselines are.
+By answering these questions,
+- we can get a better idea of what good current baselines are.
+- there's less reason to ignore these baselines since they use standard established architectures.
-We can also cleanly test new ideas that might be orthogonal or incompatible with other tricks, compare AdamW and Muon to other optimizers with a better baseline architecture, or study the interaction of architecture changes on AdamW vs Muon optimization.
+- we can cleanly test new ideas that might be orthogonal or incompatible with other tricks, compare AdamW and Muon to other optimizers with a better baseline architecture, or study the interaction of architecture changes on AdamW vs Muon optimization.

 The ingredients to get these answers can be extracted from the rich git history of modded-nanoGPT: we just need to dig through it, categorize and re-order changes, and *remix* it.
 So that's what this repo does.